Developer Guide

 Java CI failing for a prolonged period.
 We spend a lot of time in

-changing/fixing the broken test cases, which left us with not a lot of time to implement new features inmilestone 2
+milestone 2changing/fixing the broken test cases, which left us with not a lot of time to implement new features inmilestone 2andmilestone 3.

 Effort Required: High effort for the morphing process.